nmeum/acme-mock/README.md

 	$ go get github.com/nmeum/acme-mock

-Since ACME requires use of HTTPS, a TLS certificate is required for using this software.
+Since ACME requires HTTPS, a TLS certificate is needed.
 A bogus certificate can be generated with `openssl`:

 	$ yes "" | openssl req -x509 -nodes -newkey rsa:4096 \
 		-keyout key.pem -out cert.pem

 The generated TLS certificate and key need to be passed to `acme-mock`.
-Additionally, the TLS certificate needs to be added to the certificate store of the virtual machine.
+Additionally, the certificate needs to be added to the certificate store of the virtual machine.
 Afterwards, the ACME client needs to be configured to use the `acme-mock` directory.
 The URL of the directory resource depends on the address parameter, it defaults to `https://localhost/directory`.
 The certificate, used for processing